 When: 14-week program meets 3 times a week, from 6 – 9:30 PM, plus 80 hour clinicals.

-Fee: $2,499 (Textbooks included.)
-Does not include required Hepatitis B vaccine, TB Testing or the national certification test fees.
+Fee: $2,659 (includes textbooks and testing fees) Does not include required Hepatitis B vaccine, TB Testing or the national certification test fees.
 Full payment required before first day of class.

 Financial aid: Typical student financial assistance through Pell Grants and other financial aid programs do not apply to this noncredit program.
 Tuition assistance may be available through your local Indiana Workforce Development office.